dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 ### Set HTTP response headers

-The `StaticFileOptions` object can be used to set HTTP response headers.
+A [StaticFileOptions](/dotnet/api/microsoft.aspnetcore.builder.staticfileoptions) object can be used to set HTTP response headers.
 In addition to configuring static file serving from the web root, the following code sets the `Cache-Control` header:

 [!code-csharp[](static-files/samples/1x/StartupAddHeader.cs?name=snippet1)]